prakhara56/FlexiStore/README.md

 #### AWS backend variables

-When using the AWS provider, the CLI looks for the following environment
+When using the AWS provider, the CLI expects the following environment variables:
-variables:

 - `AWS_BUCKET`
 - `AWS_REGION`
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

-These can be defined in a `.env` file or exported directly in your shell.
+You can define these in a `.env` file or export them directly in your shell.

 Follow the interactive prompts to upload, list, download, or delete objects.